Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 The `ExpTableGenerator.m` file uses the selected OpenFAST inputs given to make an InputTable for each experiment.
 The resulting table is saved as a text file and will be read by the `ExpDriver.m` script.
 Each column represents an independent variable that will trigger a change in the files for OpenFAST to read.
 Each test is a row of the table; a unique configuration of the inputs.
 Taken together, all of the rows of the table will help to answer some question about wind turbine engineering.
 Follow the comments within the table generator file in order to see where to make changes.

-- Line 5: Determines the name of the experiment (must match the name given in `ExpDriver.m`
+- Line 5: Determines the name of the experiment (must match the name given in `ExpDriver.m`)
-- Line 16: The *invarNames* refer to the independent variables, or columns in the experiment.
-Some of them can be simply a part of the experimental set-up, and not variables at all.
-Like in the given example, `windfileID` is the name of the wind file to simulate on
+- Line 16: The *invarNames* refer to the independent variables required settings in the experiment.
+Some of them may simply be a part of the experimental set-up and not variables at all.
+In the given example, `windfileID` is the name of the wind file to simulate on, and will not be included in analysis.
+In future experiments, multiple wind files may be specified.
 - Line 22: If wanted, the user can read in design points from another source and then do additional formating/manipulation in this file.
 - Line 25: Determine the number of tests to be run.
 - Line 27: This is the number of inputs (it could also be the number of independent variables).